Northern-Block/credential-governance-docs/city-of-vancouver/rental-property-business-licence.md

 This document describes the **Rental Property Business Licence** verifiable credential to help potential verifiers determine whether it is suitable for their needs.
 The intended audience includes policy analysts, privacy specialists, solution architects, developers, and data architects.

-The Municipal Property Rental Business Licence credential can be issued by any British Columbia municipality.
+The Rental Property Business Licence credential can be issued by any British Columbia municipality.
 The first municipality to do so is the **City of Vancouver**, and represents a valid municipal business licence for operating rental properties.

 > **Note:** This credential schema was originally designed to support both short-term rental (STR) and long-term rental (LTR) business licence types.